tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 than 10 times the current timer value, implementations may reset the timer to the initial value.

+### State machine duplication for post-handshake messages {#state-machine-duplication}

+DTLS 1.3 makes use of the following categories of post-handshake messages:

+1. NewSessionTicket

+2. KeyUpdate

+3. NewConnectionId

+4. RequestionConnectionId

+5. Post-handshake client authentication

+Messages of each category can be sent independently, and reliability is established via independent state machines each of which behaves as described in {state-machine}.
+For example, if a server sends a NewSessionTicket and a CertificateRequest message, two independent state machines will be created.

+Note: Except for post-handshake client authentication, which involves handshake messages in both directions, post-handshake messages are single-flight, and their respective state machines on the sender side reduce to waiting for an ACK and retransmitting the original message.

+Creating and correctly updating multiple state machines requires feedback from the handshake logic to the state machine layer, indicating which message belong to which state machine.
+For example, if a server sends multiple CertificateRequest messages and receives a Certificate message in response, the corresponding state machine can only be determined after inspecting the certificate_request_context field.
+Similarly, a server sending a single CertificateRequest and receiving a NewConnectionId message in response can only decide that the NewConnectionId message should be treated through an independent state machine after inspecting the handshake message type.

 ##  CertificateVerify and Finished Messages